authelia/authelia/docs/deployment/supported-proxies/traefik1.x.md

 nav_order: 3
 ---

-# Traefik

 [Traefik 1.x] is a reverse proxy supported by **Authelia**.

 ## Configuration

 Below you will find commented examples of the following configuration:

-* Traefik 1.x
+- Traefik 1.x
-* Authelia portal
+- Authelia portal
-* Protected endpoint (Nextcloud)
+- Protected endpoint (Nextcloud)
-* Protected endpoint with `Authorization` header for basic authentication (Heimdall)
+- Protected endpoint with `Authorization` header for basic authentication (Heimdall)

 The below configuration looks to provide examples of running Traefik 1.x with labels to protect your endpoint (Nextcloud in this case).

 Please ensure that you also setup the respective [ACME configuration](https://docs.traefik.io/v1.7/configuration/acme/) for your Traefik setup as this is not covered in the example below.

 ### Basic Authentication

 Authelia provides the means to be able to authenticate your first factor via the `Proxy-Authorization` header.
 Given that this is not compatible with Traefik 1.x you can call Authelia's `/api/verify` endpoint with the `auth=basic` query parameter to force a switch to the `Authentication` header.

-##### docker-compose.yml
+#### docker-compose.yml

 ```yml
 version: '3'